Nimmidev/pane-navigator/README.md

 # pane-navigator

-This project aims provides a unified way to navigate between between i3, tmux and vim panes/splits with minimal configuration effort.
+This project aims provides a unified way to navigate between between i3, tmux and **neovim** panes/splits with minimal configuration effort.

 # Dependencies
 - x11